opensafely-actions/cohort-report/README.md

 ---

-`variable_types` - this is an optional argument that should be used if the input files contain data without a type, for example, a CSV.
-`cohortreport` can take in other files such as '.feather' and '.dta' which contain the type of the data in each column.
+`variable_types` - this is an optional argument that should be used if the input files contain data without a type, for example, a CSV. cohort-report can take in other files such as '.feather' and '.dta' which contain the type of the data in each column.
 In these cases, a `variable_types` config if not needed.

 ## Developer docs